huggingface/blog/stable-diffusion-finetuning-intel.md

 Like Transformer models, you can fine-tune Diffusion models to help them generate content that matches your business needs.
 Initially, fine-tuning was only possible on GPU infrastructure, but things are changing!
 A few months ago, Intel launched the fourth generation of Xeon CPUs, code-named Sapphire Rapids.
 Sapphire Rapids introduces the Intel Advanced Matrix Extensions (AMX), a new hardware accelerator for deep learning workloads.
 We've already demonstrated the benefits of AMX in several blog posts: [fine-tuning NLP Transformers](https://huggingface.co/blog/intel-sapphire-rapids), [inference with NLP Transformers](https://huggingface.co/blog/intel-sapphire-rapids-inference), and [inference with Stable Diffusion models](https://huggingface.co/blog/intel-sapphire-rapids-inference).

-This post will show you how to fine-tune a Stable Diffusion model on a cluster on Intel Sapphire Rapids CPUs.
+This post will show you how to fine-tune a Stable Diffusion model on an Intel Sapphire Rapids CPU cluster.
 We will use [textual inversion](https://huggingface.co/docs/diffusers/training/text_inversion), a technique that only requires a small number of example images.
 We'll use only five!

 Let's get started.